imranpgda/ScreenWidthCounterReact/README.md

 This description includes:
 #A clear and concise overview of the project.\n
-A list of key features and benefits.\n
+A list of key features and benefits.
-Instructions on how to get started.\n
+Instructions on how to get started.
-A call to action for the community.\n
+A call to action for the community.
-Relevant keywords for discoverability.#\n
+Relevant keywords for discoverability.#

 Feel free to adjust the description to match your specific project details and target audience.
 I hope this helps!